danielitogomez/kubernetes/README.md

-# POC of Kubernetes on setup and configure tools, apps, and services into Kubernetes Cluster.
+# POC for setup and configure tools, apps, and services into Kubernetes Cluster.